ricn/ricn.github.io/_drafts/postgresql-indexing-with-ecto.markdown

     "users_email_index" UNIQUE, btree (email)
 {% endhighlight %}

-So by creating the `users_email_index` unique index you get some very nice benefits.
-Data integrity and good performance because unique indexes tends to be very fast.
+So by creating the `users_email_index` unique index you get some very nice benefits like data integrity and good performance because unique indexes tends to be very fast.
 You also get the possibility to use the `unique_constraint/3` function in changesets:

 {% highlight sql %}
 	cast(user, params, ~w(email), ~w())